 - The hiding of an object implementation.
 This promotes software reuse by isolating the object clients from its implementation details.
 Encapsulation is enforced in Logtalk by using predicate scope directives.

 - Generic name for Logtalk compilation units: objects, categories, and protocols.
 Entities share a single namespace (i.e. entity identifiers must be unique) and can be static (the default) or dynamic.
 Static entities are defined in source files.
-Dynamic entities can be created and abolished at runtime using the language built-in predicates.
+Dynamic entities can also be defined in source files but are usually created and abolished at runtime using the language built-in predicates.

 - entity directive

-- A directive that affects how Logtalk entities (objects, categories, or protocols) are used or compiled.
+- A directive that affects how Logtalk entities are used or compiled.

 - The sending of a message to an object.
 An event can be